 Takes 25 minutes

-1. Boil the kettle to make your stock.
+1. Boil the kettle to make your stock (from a cube is fine).
 You can now either keep it warm in a pan on the stove or just have it in a measuring jug next to the pan where you'll make the risotto.
 Add the oil to another pan and show the kids how to chop the onion.
 Add to the pan and crush in the garlic (kids find this easiest to do using a garlic crusher as you don't need to peel the garlic which can be tricky for little fingers).
 Cook over a gentle heat until the onion is soft (about 3 minutes).

 2. Get the kids to tip in the rice and stir continually for a minute.
 Add the white wine or vermouth - don't worry about using alcohol in cooking for the kids, all the booze burns off leaving you with just a really nice flavour.